hexydec/torque/readme.md

 Some advanced minification optimisations can cause issues with your website's layout, or break your Javascript depending on how your CSS/Javascript selectors are setup.

 For example, you can strip default attributes from your HTML such as `type="text"` on the `<input>` object.
 If you have a CSS or Javascript selector that relies on this attribute being there, such as `input[type=input]`, the selector will no longer match.
-See [https://github.com/hexydec/htmldoc/blob/master/docs/mitigating-side-effects.md](HTMLdoc: Mitigating Side Effects of Minification) for solutions.
+See [HTMLdoc: Mitigating Side Effects of Minification](https://github.com/hexydec/htmldoc/blob/master/docs/mitigating-side-effects.md) for solutions.

 ### Why is HTMLdoc best in class?